mcrapet/plowshare-module-mega/README.md

-# mega.co.nz module for Plowshare4
+# mega.co.nz module for Plowshare

-This module is more a "proof of concept" of making cryptography with bash rather than a reliable plugin.
+This module is more a *proof of concept* of making cryptography with bash rather than a reliable plugin.

 Features:
 - Anonymous download
 - Anonymous & account upload
   * Support shares
-  * Upload chuck by chunk successffuly not simultianously
+  * Upload chuck by chunk successively not simultaneously
 - Folder link listing

 Restrictions: